 • Estimated future medical treatment costs when a drunk driving accident results in a severe injury requiring extensive recovery or a permanent disability requiring ongoing care.

-• Rehabilitation costs for victims to regain lost function, learn new ways of doing regular tasks, and help victims cope with severe or permanent injuries.
+• Rehabilitation costs for victims to regain lost function, learn new ways of doing regular tasks, and cope with severe or permanent injuries.

 • Costs for assistive devices such as wheelchairs, prosthetic limbs, and canes.